abpio/abp-commercial-docs/en/getting-started.md

 {{ if Tiered == "Yes" }}

-Ensure that the `.IdentityServer` project is the startup project.
-Run the application which will open a **login** page in your browser.
+1. Ensure that the `.IdentityServer` project is the startup project.
+Run this application that will open a **login** page in your browser.

 > Use Ctrl+F5 in Visual Studio (instead of F5) to run the application without debugging.
 If you don't have a debug purpose, this will be faster.

 You can login, but you cannot enter to the main application here.
-This is just the authentication server.
+This is **just the authentication server**.

-Ensure that the `.HttpApi.Host` project is the startup project and run the application which will open a **Swagger UI** in your browser.
+2. Ensure that the `.HttpApi.Host` project is the startup project and run the application which will open a **Swagger UI** in your browser.

 ![swagger-ui](images/swagger-ui.png)

-This is the API application that is used by the web application.
+This is the HTTP API that is used by the web application.

-Lastly, ensure that the `.Web` project is the startup project and run the application which will open a **welcome** page in your browser
+3. Lastly, ensure that the `.Web` project is the startup project and run the application which will open a **welcome** page in your browser

 ![mvc-tiered-app-home](images/mvc-tiered-app-home.png)

-Click to the **login** button which will redirect you to the `Identity Server` to login to the application:
+Click to the **login** button which will redirect you to the *authentication server* to login to the application:

 ![bookstore-login](images/bookstore-login-2.png)

-{{ else }}
+{{ else # Tiered != "Yes" }}

 Ensure that the `.Web` project is the startup project.
 Run the application which will open the **login** page in your browser: